 Chinese CDC chief Gao Fu may have inadvertently incurred Beijing’s wrath after he candidly admitted at a recent forum the mediocre efficacy rates of vaccines approved for mass inoculations against Covid-19 by his peers at the National Medical Products Administration.

-Gao did not dodge questions at the symposium about the less-than-impressive potency rates of between 50.65% and 79.34% of the three attenuated drugs from SinoPharm and Sinovac.
+Gao did not dodge questions at the symposium about the less-than-impressive potency rates of between 50.65% and 79.34% of the three inactivated jabs from Sinopharm and Sinovac.
 He revealed new plans being mulled to boost protection and gain people’s trust and thus the take-up.

-However, believed to be under political pressure, he said on Monday that the media had “misquoted” him and he had full confidence in the indigenous jabs, adding that he also had these shots.
+However, believed to be under political pressure, he said on Monday that the media had “misquoted” him and he had full confidence in the indigenous drugs, adding that he also had these shots himself.

 Going against this is the latest revised vaccination guidelines from the national CDC, published in February for a nationwide roll-out, which stipulate a strict type and supplier consistency with the first and second shots.